What one believes may or may not have any connection to what is true.

 I’m certainly sympathetic to Facebook trying to manage what they perceive their users (whose eyeballs they sell to their true customers, the advertisers) want.
 Give the users tools to say “this is not what I want to see” — and most importantly, why (and not merely a product manager’s preconceived notion on what is offensive and not).

-But now, we get to be McCarthy — that guy is telling a lie, and his message should be blocked from anyone who wants to see it, or at least flagged as dubious!
+But now, all Facebook users get to be McCarthy — that guy is telling a lie, and his message should be blocked from anyone who wants to see it, or at least flagged as dubious!
 Call out the truth verifiers, who certainly have no agenda!
 The US government, of course, can’t do that directly, that would be a violation of the First Amendment.
 But they can certainly reach out to their partners.
 Leak juicy stories to “reputable” sources (high confidence, the unnamed CIA people say).
 Getting your political cronies to submit their stories for official blessing.
 Strongarm technology companies because of national security interests.

 Completing the yellow journalism propaganda cycle: Get trusted partners like Facebook and Google to have opinions with which they disagree blocked and prevent dissenters from being able to monetize content.